maciejczyzewski/maciejczyzewski.github.io/_posts/2015-05-05-czyzewski-opening.markdown

 On one side, I discovered a strange entitled page.
 It was called “Delayed Queen’s Fianchetto Opening” (org. spozniony laufer przy otwarciu).
 Which was describing this chess opening, what got me thinking about this strange position.

-I will try to translate a notes into English and update this article.
+I will try to translate a notes into English and update this article, and create separate paper devoted entirely to this opening.

 ## Usefulness